Klen03/ml_resume-analyzer/README.md

 ## 2. Statistical Analysis and Data Visualization

-**_All the files that are addressed in this part can be found under the file called ‘notebooks’:_**
+All the files that are addressed in this part can be found under the file called ‘notebooks’:

 **File 1 - Directory: final\_visualization/encoded\_cleaned\_recrutment.ipynb:**

 **To get the following images, run each cell of the ipynb file sequentially.**

-1. **Scatter Plot: SkillScore vs. InterviewScore by Hiring Decision:**
+#### Scatter Plot: SkillScore vs. InterviewScore by Hiring Decision

-- _Purpose:_ To visually explore how skill and interview scores influence hiring decisions.
+- **Purpose**: Visualize how skill and interview scores affect hiring decisions.
+- **Insight**: Hired candidates tend to cluster in the upper-right quadrant, showing high values in both scores.

-* _Explanation:_ Each point represents a candidate, with their SkillScore on the x-axis and InterviewScore on the y-axis.
+- **Explanation**: Each point represents a candidate, with their SkillScore on the x-axis and InterviewScore on the y-axis.
 Circles represent candidates who were hired, while X’s represent those who were not.
 This plot reveals clusters and thresholds associated with success.

 ![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXd8AXzcDDEopBFXc5i0ptISzFxu26dTKn0xJS5nJwsO-enavgi3DMadYVQd9dK2zJFu5oSzvdL5YTejB3hwYnOYQzTWqM9jZ7yoYqDT6xuqtRYzfYbfuCNcfn37k1NUo7lbkuj3?key=AydKl4-5KABXmLdy7Lo3PixK)